batoulapps/adhan-js/README.md

 developers.
 We accept feature contributions provided that they are properly documented and include the appropriate unit tests.
 We are also looking for contributions in the form of unit tests of of prayer times for different locations, we do ask that the source of the comparison values be properly documented.

+**Note:** Commit messages should follow the [commit message convention](./.github/COMMIT_CONVENTIONS.md) so that changelogs can be automatically generated.
+Commit messages will be automatically validated upon commit. **If you are not familiar with the commit message convention, you should use `npm run commit` instead of `git commit`**, which provides an interactive CLI for generating proper commit messages.

 ## License